NickVolynkin/makeup/README.md

     ```

    * `params` is an optional argument for parameters, including the blocks list.
 If no value was passed, all parameters will be taken with default values and the blocks list will be generated from the current DOM tree.
-   * `templating` is an optional function which accepts the name (and parameters) of a particular block and returns its html:
+   * `templating` is an optional function which accepts the name (and parameters) of a particular block and returns its html code:

       ```js
       templating(ctx) {